ftlabs/fruitmachine/docs/module-helpers.md

 ### Community Helpers ("Plugins")

-These helpers can be released as plugins, if you would like to submit your helper to this list, [please raise an issue](https://github.com/ftlabs/fruitmachine/issues).
+Helpers can be released as plugins, if you would like to submit your helper to this list, [please raise an issue](https://github.com/ftlabs/fruitmachine/issues).

 - [fruitmachine-ftdomdelegate](https://github.com/ftlabs/fruitmachine-ftdomdelegate) provides [ftdomdelegate](https://github.com/ftlabs/ftdomdelegate) functionality within fruitmachine modules.